 Choose a profile

-Alecís policing career began in 1986 in Lincolnshire serving in uniform and CID roles, including Head of Crime.
-He progressed through to Chief Superintendent and Divisional Commander and in 2009 was appointed the Temporary Assistant Chief Constable (ACC) responsible for Protective Services.
+Alec’s policing career began in Lincolnshire as a police constable in 1986.
+He progressed through each rank up to Chief Superintendent serving in uniform and CID roles, including as Head of Crime and District Commander.
+In 2009 he was appointed the Temporary Assistant Chief Constable (ACC) responsible for Protective Services.

-During his service he has received bravery commendations for disarming a man with a knife during an incident in Boston in 1988 and rescuing a woman from a fire in 1992.
+During his time in Lincolnshire Alec oversaw a number of high profile investigations including the murder of schoolboy Luke Walmsley in 2003.
+He also received bravery commendations for disarming a man with a knife during an incident in Boston in 1988 and rescuing a woman from a fire in 1992.